xianlinbox/daily_practise/aws-solution-architect/compute.md

 an AWS service that you can use to view and control your infrastructure on AWS.AWS Systems Manager Agent (SSM Agent) is Amazon software that can be installed and configured on an EC2 instance, an on-premises server, or a virtual machine (VM).
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources.

 System Manager supports an SSM document for Patch Manager.
 AWS-RunPatchBaseline, which performs patching operations on instances for both security-related and other types of updates.
 AWS-ApplyPatchBaseline SSM document supports patching on Windows instances only

+# AWS Compute Optimizer

+Using machine learning to analyze historical utilization metrics.
+Compute Optimizer provides a set of APIs and a console experience to help you reduce costs and increase workload performance by recommending the optimal AWS resources for your AWS workloads.